Ethical Dilemmas in Strategic Games: Literature Review

-Although we are not aware of any works treating ethical dilemma as a modality, there are papers that use existing logical formalism to capture ethical dilemmas.
-Berreby, Bourgne, and Ganascia used simplified event calculus to model dilemmas within answer set programming~\cite{bbg15lpar}.
-Horty suggested using nonmonotonic logic for reasoning about moral dilemmas~\cite{h94jpl}.
+Although we are not aware of any works treating dilemma as a modality, there are papers that use existing logical formalism to capture ethical dilemmas.
+Berreby, Bourgne, and Ganascia use simplified event calculus to model dilemmas within answer set programming~(\citeyear{bbg15lpar}).
+Horty suggests using nonmonotonic logic for reasoning about moral dilemmas~(\citeyear{h94jpl}).
+Bonnemains, Saurel, and Tessier propose formal notations for capturing different ethical norms that can be used in dilemmic settings~(\citeyear{bst18eit}).

+Finally, in this paper we use the cost of a sacrifice as a {\em constraint} on agent's available actions.
+In a related work, Halpern and Kleiman-Weiner propose to use the cost of a sacrifice as a {\em degree} of blameworthiness~(\citeyear{hk18aaai}).